 - whether to use compost or fertilizer

-Drill holes in bottom, fill halfway up with Styrofoam popcorn, lay broken pieces of Terra cotta or small stones on the bottom (for drainage), use a rich potting soil or potting material or growing mixture.
+Drill holes in the bottom, fill halfway up with Styrofoam popcorn, lay broken pieces of Terra cotta or small stones on the bottom (for drainage), use a rich potting soil or potting material or growing mixture.

 - Use containers between 15 and 120 quarts capacity.
 Small pots restrict the root area and dry out very quickly.
 The size and number of plants to be grown will determine the size of the container used.
-Deep rooted vegetables require deep pots.
+Deep-rooted vegetables require deep pots.

 - Make sure your pot has adequate drainage.
 Holes should be 1/2 inch across.
 Line the base of the pot with newspaper to prevent soil loss.

-- In hot climates use light-colored containers to lessen heat absorption and discourage uneven root growth.
+- In hot climates, use light-colored containers to lessen heat absorption and discourage uneven root growth.